ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

-# Comamndline Refresher

-- Create files and folders
-- Navigate Around
-- Move a few around
-- Delete them all
+# Commandline and Your Environment

 # Creating Files and Manipulating Them